 No, but you will want to call us before coming in to ensure a groomer is available.

-Yes an appointment is needed, we provide nail trims during our business hours, please note that proof of rabies vaccine is required for all services.
+Yes an appointment is needed, we provide nail trims during Pet Clinic Hours, please note that proof of rabies vaccine is required for all services.

 It is preferable to use the same groomer because your pet will become comfortable with the groomer and the groomer will become familiar with your pet’s personality and health history.
 Just like human hair stylists!